Ford Hunger March: The Hunger March

 The Great Depression is cited as the cause of massive lay-offs among Ford workers.
 The Detroit Unemployed Council helped the unemployed workers against being evicted from their homes and connected them with charitable agencies.
-The Unemployed Councils and the Auto, Aircraft and Vehicle Workers of America called for a march on Monday, March 7, 1932, from Detroit to Dearborn, to end at the Ford River Rouge Complex, the company's largest factory.
+The Unemployed Councils and the Auto, Aircraft and Vehicle Workers of America called for a march on Monday, March 7, 1932, from Detroit to the Ford River Rouge Complex, the company's largest factory, in Dearborn.
 The principal organizers of the march were Albert Goetz, a leader of the Detroit Unemployed Council, and John Schmies, the Communist candidate for mayor of Detroit.
-Detroit's mayor was Frank Murphy; his profile rose after the incident, eventually becoming Governor of Michigan and later appointed to the Supreme Court by Franklin D. Roosevelt as an Associate Justice.
-The Murphy administration allowed the march to proceed, although it did not grant a permit.
+Detroit, led by Mayor Frank Murphy, whom one historian describes as "slightly radical", granted the march a permit.
+Dearborn Mayor Clyde Ford, a relative of Henry Ford and the owner of a Ford dealership, did not.

 On March 6, William Z. Foster, secretary of the Trade Union Unity League and a leader of the Communist Party, gave a speech in Detroit in preparation for the march.
 The marchers intended to present 14 demands to Henry Ford, the head of the Ford Motor Company.
 The demands included rehiring the unemployed, providing funds for health care, ending racial discrimination in hiring and promotions, providing winter fuel for the unemployed, abolishing the use of company spies and private police against workers, and acknowledging workers' right to organize unions.